etinaude/gpt3-hci-reseach/README.md

 Participants were randomly allocated into two groups, control and treatment groups.
 Each participant is randomly assigned a positive integer from 0 to 100 as their user ID, participants with a user ID less than 50 are assigned to the control group, and the rest are assigned to the treatment group.
 To investigate the impact of the display of machine uncertainty, the control group is shown one emotion classification label (e.g. Happy) generated by the machine (the label with the highest percentage from the list of labels).
 In contrast, the treatment group is shown with a list of labels with percentages (uncertainty information).

 ### Results
 User-generated data is collected through the web app and directly stored in the Firebase database.
+No personal information is collected.
 Each participant was asked to provide three pieces of data for each question, the custom answer collected from a short answer input text box, the emotion label selected from a finite list of emotions provided collected from a multi-select drop-down list, and the confidence level percentage collected from a slider from 0% to 100%.
 To complete the experiment, each participant was required to complete 10 questions, in total, 30 data points were collected for each participant.

 <br />
 <br />